-- 1.3.1 Adult cow survival: The PCTC reported that there was no estimate of adult survival in 2013.
-2011-12 was reported as 0.879 which is higher than the 2003 to 2006 period (0.825).
+1.3.1 Adult cow survival: The PCTC reported that there was no estimate of adult survival in 2015.
+For 2011-12, it was reported that 87.9% of cows survived, which is higher than the 2003 to 2006 period (82.5%).
 The herd's population trend is sensitive to small changes in cow survival and our current monitoring program will detect only large changes.
-The PCTC is assessing how to monitor continuously and make this indicator more useful for annual monitoring. - 1.3.2 Calf birth rate and early calf survival: No estimate of the calf birth rate or survival was available this year due to weather during the calving period.
-A calf:cow ratio of 49:100 was recorded a month after calving.
-This value is considered low but within historically observed rates and is the first low year in recent years of monitoring.
-This rate will continue to be monitored and if consecutive years of low ratios are found, greater concern is warranted. - 1.3.3 Calf survival to nine months: Survival of calves born in 2013 was not monitored or calculated in spring of 2014. - 1.3.4 Peak of calving: As surveys were not possible in 2014, no date of peak calving is available. - 1.3.5 Bull ratio: In 2010 the rut count results showed 57 bulls per 100 cows.
+The PCTC is assessing how to monitor cow survival and make this indicator more useful for annual monitoring.

+1.3.2 Calf birth rate and calf survival: No estimate of the calf birth rate or survival was available this year due to bad weather during the calving period.
+This rate will continue to be monitored and if consecutive years of low ratios are found, greater concern is warranted.

+1.3.3 Peak of calving: As surveys were not possible in 2015, no date of peak calving is available.

+1.3.4 Bull ratio: In 2010, the rut count results showed 57 bulls per 100 cows.
 Another rut count was conducted in 2012 but results were biased and unreliable.
-The survey was cancelled in 2013 due to PCH mixing with Central Arctic Herd.
-The next survey is planned for fall 2016.
+The survey was cancelled in 2013 due to PCH mixing with the Central Arctic Herd.
+The next survey is planned for fall of 2017.